minasanta/HTML-CSS_template_two/README.md

 ## What I learned new

 - how to make bars icon that shows the links when you click on it using CSS-media on phones
+- how to add an overlay with many ways
+- make the content responsive in advanced way
+- good using of [transform and transition]CSS